Beijing City Sightseeing

-The Beijing City Private VIP tour is around 8-hours long to show Beijing's incomparable landmarks, architectures and history.
-With your Certified English-Translator Private VIP Tour guide ‘Alison Liu’.
+The Beijing City Private VIP tour is around 8-hours long to show Beijing’s incomparable landmarks, architecture, and history.
+With your Certified English-Translator Private VIP Tour guide ‘Alison Liu.’

-After corresponding with the client, Alison will make a detailed scheduled according to the client’s (Beijing City Private VIP tour) requirements, she will then make reservation for Beijing City sites tickets, arrange for transportation's (bus/subway/car/train/taxi/etc.), and restaurant(s) reservations(s), so there are no surprises during the Beijing City Private VIP tour date(s).
+After corresponding with the client, Alison will make a detailed schedule according to the client’s (Beijing City Private VIP tour) requirements.
+She will then make a reservation for Beijing City sites tickets, arrange for transportation’s (bus/subway/car/train/taxi/etc.), and restaurant(s) reservations(s), so there are no surprises during the Beijing City Private VIP tour date(s).

 Choose between the following Beijing City attraction sites;

-The Forbidden City, Tienanmen Square, and Temple of Heaven, or choose to go to one of the parks around the Forbidden City, the Beihai, and/or JingShan Park, and/or lastly visit Hu Tong with its narrow lane, alley, and small street between rows of Siheyuan dwell by Beijinger’s in the past.
-If you want to select a different site from the list above, please contact Alison.
+The Forbidden City, Tienanmen Square, and Temple of Heaven, or choose to go to one of the parks around the Forbidden City, the Beihai, and/or Jingshan Park, and/or lastly visit Hu Tong with its narrow lane, alley, and small street between rows of Siheyuan dwell by Beijinger’s in the past.
+If you want to select a different site from the list above, don’t hesitate to contact Alison.